Definition

 Other Long-Term Complications

-- Infections: Increased susceptibility to bacterial and fungal infections, both during active disease and post-treatment due to immunosuppressive effects of glucocorticoids.
+- Increased susceptibility to bacterial and fungal infections, both during active disease and post-treatment due to immunosuppressive effects of glucocorticoids.

-Excess Hair Growth and Acne: Androgen excess in some patients with ACTH-dependent disease may lead to hirsutism and acne, requiring dermatologic interventions.
+- Androgen excess in some patients with ACTH-dependent disease may lead to hirsutism and acne, requiring dermatologic interventions.

 References